 - Pack water and a few snacks if you are in for the long haul.

 - Remember to show kindness!
 That hot toy is not worth putting someone’s eye out or using hurtful words.
 Especially toward the diligent employees that are having to work on this crazy day.
 It is all about the Joy of Giving, right?!

 What are your thoughts on Black Friday?
-Once again this year many stores will be opening their doors on Thursday night.
+Once again this year many stores will be opening their doors on Thursday.
 Will you be in line?
 Do you have Black Friday traditions and/or tips?
 I always love to hear your perspective, so leave a comment!